macCesar/purgeTSS/README.md

 ```

 ## Sample file
-Put this markup to test the script.
+Use this markup to test the script.

 `index.xml`
 ```xml